Accounts for children in care

-Some children looked after by local authorities have a Child Trust Fund (CTF) account set up on their behalf.
-The Official Solicitor acts as the registered contact for these accounts.
+Some children looked after by local authorities have a Child Trust Fund account set up on their behalf.
+The Share Foundation acts as the registered contact for these accounts.

 How the account is managed

-The Official Solicitor manages the CTF account for the child and will:
+The Share Foundation manages the Child Trust Fund account for the child and will:

 - write to the child when they take control of the account

-- change the type of CTF account and provider if necessary and write to the child to explain why the change was made
+- change the type of Child Trust Fund account and provider if necessary and write to the child to explain why the change was made

 - send account statements to the child